pghodki/devsecops-poc/README.md

-# DevSecOps - POC for Presentation
+# DevSecOps - POC for Presentation/Blog post

 - GitHub CI/CD has been leveraged for testing DevSecOps pipeline
 - GitHub Actions pipeline has been implemented